Open-and-Sustainable/prismAId/user_manual/manual.md

 ```

 #### Examples and Explanation of Entries
-- persona:
+- `persona`:
   - "You are an experienced scientist working on a systematic review of the literature."
   - Personas help in setting the expectation on the model's role, providing context for the responses.
-- task:
+- `task`:
   - "You are asked to map the concepts discussed in a scientific paper attached here."
   - This entry defines the specific task the model needs to accomplish.
-- expected_result:
+- `expected_result`:
   - "You should output a JSON object with the following keys and possible values: "
   - This introduces the expected output format, specifying that the result should be a JSON object with particular keys and values.
-- failsafe:
+- `failsafe`:
   - "If the concepts neither are clearly discussed in the document nor they can be deduced from the text, respond with an empty '' value."
   - This entry provides a fail-safe mechanism to avoid forcing answers when the required information is not present, ensuring accuracy and avoiding misinterpretation.
-- definitions:
+- `definitions`:
   - "'Interest rate' is the percentage charged by a lender for borrowing money or earned by an investor on a deposit over a specific period, typically expressed annually."
   - This allows for defining specific concepts to avoid misconceptions, helping the model understand precisely what is being asked.
-- example:
+- `example`:
   - ""
   - This is an opportunity to provide an example of the desired output, further reducing the risk of misinterpretation and guiding the model towards the correct response.

 ### Section 3 'Review' Details
-The "review" section is focused on defining the information to be extracted from the text.
+The `[review]` section is focused on defining the information to be extracted from the text.
 It outlines the structure of the JSON file to be returned by the LLM, specifying the keys and possible values for the extracted information.

 #### Logic of the Review Section
 - The review section defines the knowledge map that the model needs to fill in, guiding the extraction process.